LOADING ...

 V

-and bare in the moonlight;
+Blank and in the moonlight;

 And the blood of her in the moonlight throbbed to her love's refrain.